Don’t fall asleep in a system. Have a clear sense of yourself, your goals, and your purpose in life.

 Without the energy to act on your dreams, without having challenged yourself, you end up trapped—entombed by an aged body.
 Indifferent.
 Apathetic.
 Regretful.
 Unclear.
 Shallow.
 Confused.
 Don’t let this be you.

-“Contemplating the Good” is a powerful vehicle for improvement of our self and the world in which we live.
+“Contemplating the Good” is a powerful vehicle for the improvement of ourselves and the world in which we live.
 And values are the backbone of anything good—whether that is a good family, a brilliant piece of art, or a superlative business.
 The more care you take with your mind and its contents, the more care you’ll take with your life and the people in it.

 By Contemplating the Good you’ll gain a deeper sense of what it means to be human.
 Here are only a few of the benefits you’ll receive by contemplating the Good: